vishnukumarbp/usersearch/README.txt

 Port : 27017

-command to restore the db backup which is available at /backup/search
+use backup available at /backup/search for mongorestore.